GodKnowss/GodKnowss.github.io/coursework.md

 ## Engineering Design and Professional Skills

 - **Design I**
-  Microprocessor, analog, digital system, and PCB design.
+  Design, produce, and report on a hardware prototype (Microprocessor, analog, digital system, and PCB design), meeting defined specifications and using a structured design methodology.
+Includes project management, hardware prototyping, and project reporting.

 - **Professional Communication for Engineers**
   Focused on developing written and oral communication skills tailored for technical and engineering contexts, including reports, presentations, and collaboration in professional settings.